MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### Whiteboard

-Having a whiteboard or some paper available for diagrams can help facilitate discussion immensely.
+Having a whiteboard or some paper to draw on can help facilitate discussion immensely.

 For in person *pairs*, an actual whiteboard or some paper works well.